 You should also check for signs of rust, particularly on your cars silencer as this area is most susceptible to rusting due to how exposed it is and the chemical processes which occur within it causing build ups of acidic moisture.

-If you notice any rust give a it a poke with a screwdriver to see if it has rusted all the way through, if it is just surface rust it isn’t too much of a problem however if it has rusted all the way through then your silencer will need replacing.
+If you notice any rust give it a poke with a screwdriver to see if it has rusted all the way through if it is just surface rust it isn’t too much of a problem however if it has rusted all the way through then your silencer will need replacing.

 How To Fix & Soundproof Any Exhaust